-- a) The name of the food, - b) The list of its ingredients, - c) Any ingredient or processing aid causing allergies or intolerances, - d) The quantity of certain ingredients or categories of ingredients, - e) The net quantity of the food, - f) The date of minimum durability or the use by date, - g) If applicable: special storage conditions and/or conditions of use, - h) The name or business name and address of the food business operator, - i) If applicable: country of origin or place of provenance, - j) Instructions for use where it would be difficult to make appropriate use of food without such instructions, - k) With respect to beverages containing more than 1.2 % by volume of alcohol: the actual alcoholic strength by volume, - I) A nutrition declaration, in other words: energy value and information regarding six nutritional ingredients (fat, saturates, carbohydrate, sugars, protein, salt).
+- a.
+The name of the food, - b.
+The list of its ingredients, - c.
+Any ingredient or processing aid causing allergies or intolerances, - d.
+The quantity of certain ingredients or categories of ingredients, - e.
+The net quantity of the food, - f.
+The date of minimum durability or the use by date, - g.
+If applicable: special storage conditions and/or conditions of use, - h.
+The name or business name and address of the food business operator, - If applicable: country of origin or place of provenance, - j.
+Instructions for use where it would be difficult to make appropriate use of food without such instructions, - k.
+With respect to beverages containing more than 1.2 % by volume of alcohol: the actual alcoholic strength by volume, - A nutrition declaration, in other words: energy value and information regarding six nutritional ingredients (fat, saturates, carbohydrate, sugars, protein, salt).

-In the future it must be instantly recognizable if a product contains ingredients which may cause an allergic reaction or an intolerance.
+It must be instantly recognizable if a product contains ingredients which may cause an allergic reaction or an intolerance.
 Such substances are to be clearly emphasized in the table of contents.
 Regarding non pre-packaged products which are sold loose - e.g. bread products and numerous foodstuffs which are offered at the deli counter (delicacy salads, cheese products etc.) - allergen labelling is also to be mandatory.

-As well as the previous German food labelling regulation, the FIR also favours the display of minimum durability and use by dates.
-An innovative aspect of the FIR is the mandatory information concerning the date of freezing regarding meat, meat preparations or meat-based products.
+The FIR favours the display of minimum durability and use by dates.
+An innovative aspect of the FIR is the mandatory information concerning the date of freezing regarding meat, meat preparations or meat- based products.

-In some cases in the future it will also be necessary to give information as to the origin of a foodstuff.
-This is not only the case if without such information the consumer would be clearly misled as to the actual origin of the foodstuff, e.g. in the case of a "customary" packaging using flags, national colours or pictures of typical buildings ("leaning tower of Pisa") or national dress.
+In some cases it will also be necessary to give information as to the origin of a foodstuff.
+This is not only the case if without such information the consumer would be clearly misled as to the actual origin of the foodstuff, e.g. in the case of a "customary" packaging using flags, national colours or pictures of typical buildings ("Leaning Tower of Pisa") or national dresses.

-A new obligation is the naming of the land of origin from meat products made of swine, sheep, goats or poultry.
+The naming of the land of origin from meat products made of swine, sheep, goats or poultry is obligatory.
 With these products it is consistently necessary to name both, the place of breeding and the place of slaughter of the animal.
 In the future, a filet of pork must show for example that the animal was reared in Belgium and slaughtered in Germany.

-In addition, it will also be necessary to declare the origin of the primary ingredient if this differs from the stated origin of the product itself.
+In addition, it is also necessary to declare the origin of the primary ingredient if this differs from the stated origin of the product itself.
 If a Mozzarella cheese is sold as Italian, however the milk comes from France, the product must be called "Italian Mozzarella made of French milk".
 Alternatively it can also be stated that the primary ingredient has a different origin than the product, hereby assuring that the consumer is not misled.
-The commission's exact implementation guidelines regarding this point have not yet been finalized.